shallomkanyori/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 - You can only use one loop in your code
 - You are not allowed to store characters in a variable
 - You are not allowed to import any module

+**Task 4: Hexadecimal printing.**
+Write a program that prints all numbers from `0` to `98` in decimal and in hexadecimal.
+- You can only use one `print` function with string format
+- You can only use one loop in your code
+- You are not allowed to store characters in a variable
+- You are not allowed to import any module